 “See you .
 Guy it is because you’re not married, you can’t understand”

 “Tayo this is not about being married or not.
 Your wife is suffering from depression simply because she lacked support”

 “Lack support?
 That’s not possible.
 I work my ass off to pay for all the bills, Ibimina doesn’t work, she doesn’t do anything, she doesn’t contribute a dime!
-The only thing I stopped doing was to drive them to the hospital and she’s been mad about that”.
+The only thing I stopped doing was to drive them to the hospital and she’s been mad about that for forever”.
 He panted heavily.
 “What more does she want from me?”

 “I am not talking about financial support here.
 I mean support in dealing with Tami.
 Tragedy set in because there was no support for her emotionally hence depression and anxiety.